 Newborn babies need to feed little and often.
 The World Health Organization recommends that you feed 'on demand' – as often as your baby wants to.

 Breast milk contains all the nutrients your baby needs for the first six months.
-After this time, you can gradually begin to introduce solid food.
+After this time, you can gradually begin to introduce solid food whilst continuing to breastfeed or introduce bottle-feeds.
 You can supplement solid food with breast milk for as long as you want to.
 When you stop breastfeeding is a personal decision.

-The World Health Organization recommends that babies are breastfed exclusively for the first six months of their life and to continue breastfeeding along with solid foods for up to two years of age.
-However, breastfeeding for any length of time will benefit your baby, so don't worry if you have to stop earlier for any reason.
+The World Health Organization recommends that babies are breastfed exclusively for the first six months of their life and that breastfeeding should continue, along with solid foods, for up to two years of age.
+Any length of time will benefit your baby – the longer you breastfeed, the greater the benefit.

 It’s up to you whether you breastfeed your baby or not.
 However, breastfeeding can be good for you and your baby.